chirathr/blog/_posts/2018-11-04-setup-iterm-on-mac.md

 ### Install Oh My ZSH

-Install Oh My ZSH by following the instructions from the [ohmyz.sh](https://ohmyz.sh/) website.

-### Use a Oh My ZSH theme

 `On My Zsh` is a community driven framework to manage `zsh` configurations.
 It comes bundled with a ton of helpful functions, helpers, plugins and themes.

+Install Oh My ZSH by following the instructions from the [ohmyz.sh](https://ohmyz.sh/) website.

+### Use an Oh My ZSH theme

 Check out the various [themes](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) provided by Oh My ZSH.